-5.1.1 Equipment
+5.5.1 Equipment

 - (1) Each participant is responsible for the good condition of his/her equipment.
-A fault in equipment, other than team video equipment, is no grounds for a re-jump.
-This also applies to the activation of any safety device used to ensure the opening of the parachute. - (2) Equipment problems occurring in freefall, such as to make it difficult or impossible for the competitor to perform, are not grounds for a re-jump.
+A fault in equipment, other than team video and/or recording equipment and/or as provided in the specific CRs, is no grounds for a re-jump.
+This also applies to the activation of any safety device used to ensure the opening of the parachute. - (2) Equipment problems occurring in freefall or during an indoor skydive, such as to make it difficult or impossible for the competitor to perform, are not grounds for a re-jump.

-5.2 EXECUTION OF JUMPS
+5.2 EXECUTION OF JUMPS/PERFORMANCES

-5.2.1 Other Jumps
+5.2.1 Other Jumps or wind tunnel time

-Competitors are not allowed any jumps, other than competition jumps, during an FCE, from the time the Chief Judge and the Jury give their approval for the competition to begin until the events in which the competitor is entered have been completed.
-For this purpose an event is considered complete after the official results for the event have been posted by the Chief Judge and the time limit for protests for the event has expired.
+Once the Chief Judge and the Jury give their approval for the competition to begin, until the events in which the competitor is entered have been completed, no competitor is allowed any jump other than competition jumps nor is any indoor skydiving competitor allowed any parachute jump or wind tunnel time performance, other than competition performances (other than as provided for in the specific CRs).

+For this purpose an event is considered complete after the official results for the event have been posted by the CJ and the time limit for protests for the event has expired.

-However jumps other than competition jumps may be authorised by a common agreement between the Chief Judge, the Meet Director and the Jury.
+However, in exceptional circumstances, jumps other than competition jumps or wind tunnel time, other than competition performances, may be authorised by a common agreement between the Chief Judge, the Meet Director and the Jury.

-5.2.2 Order of Jumping
+5.2.2 Order of Jumping (parachuting), Order of Performances (indoor skydiving)

-- (1) At a competition with more than one event, the initial jump order will apply to all events. - (2) The jump order will be as prescribed in the Competition Rules. - (3) The Meet Director may change the jump order for a round if necessitated by rejumps or other important organisational needs, including additional time needed by the competitors arising through no fault of their own, such as a landing out, reserve repacking, effects of excessive time at altitude, aircraft incidents, substantial changes in the order of jumping or similar occurrences. - (4) Medical treatment does not constitute a reason for a change in the jump order.
+- (1) The jump order/order of performances will be as prescribed in the Competition Rules. - (2) The Meet Director may change the jump order or order of performances for a round if rejumps/reperformances or other important organisational needs make this necessary.
+This can include but is not restricted to: additional time needed by the competitors arising through no fault of their own, such as a landing out, reserve repacking, effects of excessive time at altitude, aircraft incidents, substantial changes in the order of jumping/performance or wind tunnel power, air speed and/or air flow problems. - (3) Medical treatment does not constitute a reason for a change in the jump order/order of performance.